 When I woke up the next day I still couldn't quite believe what Adina had said.
 She'd just spent a whole day surrounded by Mortals, and then she'd come out with something like that.
 I turned over and looked at my clock, trying to figure out if I was allowed to go back to sleep - what a surprise, I wasn't.
-I sat up and looked across at Adi's bed.
+I sat up and glanced across at Adi's bed.
 She was still asleep, her little body rising and falling as she breathed, and she looked so adorably innocent that I thought maybe I'd dreamed what had happened yesterday.
 She couldn't have said that.
 Could she?

 "Ash, you up yet?" called a soft voice from the other side of the door.
 I opened it and went out into the corridor with Malachi, making sure I didn't disturb Adi as I closed it behind me.

 "We got a letter from Mum," replied Malachi.
 I gaped at him.
 He handed it to me wordlessly, then turned and disappeared back down the corridor.
 I unfolded it and stared at the achingly familiar handwriting, not quite believing this could be true.
-The last time I had seen my mother, she had been completely oblivious to everything, trapped in her own private hell, and not even noticing her children starving to death or the Caster Healers taking her away.
+The last time I had seen my mother she had been completely oblivious to everything, trapped in her own private hell, and not even noticing her children starving to death or the Caster Healers taking her away.
 Even the fact that she was able to write a letter was proof that she was getting better, but that didn't make me feel happy or even relieved, just more anxious.
 What would happen when the Healers let her go?
-Would we go back and live with her again?
+Would we go back and live with her?
 What if she gave up again?

 Even though the letter was there in my hand, I still couldn't quite believe it, and I wasn't sure if I wanted to read it.
 I knew that what was written there was probably important, but would it be better not knowing?
 I realised I had scrunched it up in my fist, so I carefully flattened it with shaking hands and began to read.